-This program is designed to develop the skills necessary for entry into industrial and commercial welding equipment.
-Instruction is provided in arc, MIG, and TIG welding; blueprint reading; and layout techniques.
-Students are required to take a two-part examination composed by the American Welding Society to apply for AWS entry-level welding certification.
+This program is designed to develop the skills necessary for entry into industrial and commercial welding employment.
+Instruction is provided in SMAW, GMAW, and GTAW welding, thermal cutting, blueprint reading and layout techniques.
+Students are required to take a two-part examination composed by the American Welding Society to apply for AWS Entry Level Welding Certification.